LOUD-Mining/cryptonote-nodejs-pool/README.md

-The LOUD Mining Network Pool
+The LOUD Mining Network of Pools
 =========================
 This repository contains the pool software and website for https://loudmining.com